 Not only that, but the Investment Checkup tool can be helpful for a lot of folks.
 I won’t use that very much, but it’s still nice that they include this…

 What really turned me on to the awesomeness of this service though was the Retirement Fee Analyzer.
 I’ve talked about how this saved me big money before – with the click of a button, I realized that I was paying way to much in fees in my 401(k).
-I made a couple quick changes online on my 401(k) provider’s site and instantly shaved off about $50,000 in fees over ten years just like that!
+I made a couple of quick changes online on my 401(k) provider’s site and instantly shaved off about $50,000 in fees over ten years just like that!
 Amazing!

 These couple of screenshots are from my account a few years ago…

 Another thing that I liked is the built-in Retirement Planner.
-You already have all your info in Personal Capital, so by adding in some details and goals, you can see and track your progress.
+You already have all your info in Empower, so by adding in some details and goals, you can see and track your progress.
 It will let you know your projected chance of success and you can make changes as needed.

 Even though I’m now technically retired, I’m guessing I’ll still use this for various planning.
 It’s very powerful – they didn’t half-ass this feature.
 It even lets you spin off different scenarios to help you figure out what path might be best for you.